kitsec-labs/kitsec-core/README.md

 ### 📜 Certificate <a name="certificate"></a>

-Search for CIDR ranges.:

-`kitsec certificate example.com`
+Search for ssl / tlsfor the specified host and port:

 `````
-"""
+Usage: kitsec certifcate [OPTIONS] HOSTNAME

 Check the SSL/TLS certificate for the specified host and port.

-  Args:
+Arguments:
-  - hostname (str): The hostname to check the certificate for.
+  HOSTNAME  The hostname to check the certificate for.

+Options:
-  - port (int): The port to connect to.
+  -p, --port INTEGER  The port to connect to.
 Default is 443.
+  --help              Show this message and exit.

 Returns:
-  - None

-"""
+  None.
+Displays the certificate information to the console.

+Example:
+  kitsec certificate github.com

 `````
 <details>
   <summary>Output</summary>